-- Explore the prevalence of and trends in violence in the UK and globally
+1. Explore the prevalence of and trends in violence in the UK and globally

-- Identify and assess violent crimes specific to particular communities
+2. Identify and assess violent crimes

 Each week, this module will be delivered through three hour workshops featuring lecturing, students presentations and seminar discussion.

-At the end of this module, students should be able to:
+On successful completion of this module, students will be able to: